Stonelinks/stonelinks.github.io/contents/projects/amf/index.md

 </div>

-For the past two and a half years I have worked at the [Harvard-Smithsonian Center for Astrophysics](http://www.cfa.harvard.edu/hea/).
-I have had the distinct pleasure of working with Dr. Suzanne Romaine and Ricardo Bruni integrating hardware and writing software that automates the fabrication of multilayer (and sometimes non-multilayer) coatings on the surfaces of optics to be used for X-ray imaging (mostly in astronomy).
+Since 2009 I have worked at the [Harvard-Smithsonian Center for Astrophysics](http://www.cfa.harvard.edu/hea/) on a wide array of projects for Dr. Suzanne Romaine and Ricardo Bruni.
+Mainly I've been desinging hardware and software that automates the fabrication of multilayer (and sometimes non-multilayer) coatings on the surfaces of optics to be used for X-ray imaging (mostly in astronomy).

-For astronomy, these multilayer coatings are designed to capture, focus and reflect the X-ray photons from deep space back on to an array of detectors inside of the telescope to form an image.
-The coatings are called "multilayers" because they consist of very thin (sometimes only a couple of angstroms) alternating layers of different materials (They are essentially man-made bragg crystals).
+These multilayer coatings are designed to capture, focus and reflect the X-ray photons from deep space back on to an array of detectors inside of the telescope to form an image.
+The coatings are called "multilayers" because they consist of very thin (sometimes only a couple of angstroms) alternating layers of different materials (they are essentially highly specialized man-made [bragg crystals](http://en.wikipedia.org/wiki/Bragg's_law)).

 My time at Harvard-CFA has been tremendously valuable to me.
 While there, I have: